-Stinging nettles are a common cause of rashes.
+Stinging nettles are a common cause of rashes and itching during summer.
 These perennial plants are covered with hollow stinging ‘hairs’, or needles.
 These inject stinging chemicals into the skin.

 You’ll know immediately if you’ve come into contact with stinging nettles as pinpricks of pain are quickly followed by raised white or red bumps on the skin.
 Wash the affected area to clear any hairs and avoid scratching the rash — it should begin to subside after an hour or two.

 Calamine lotion will help ease the irritation.
 Some people swear by rubbing the rash with a dock leaf — though the science on this is light.